-⚠️ Notice: Campus visit opportunities have been suspended.
+⚠️ Notice: The fall semester will begin the week of August 10, two weeks earlier than previously scheduled.
 Read more about Holy Cross College’s response to COVID-19.

 Holy Cross College, along with the University of Notre Dame and Saint Mary’s College, announced its decision to cancel all on-campus classes and events for the remainder of the semester.
 We believe this is in the best interest of our students, staff, and visitors as the health and well-being of our campus community is our highest priority.
 Know of our prayers for your health and safety as well as wisdom and understanding as you navigate the college journey in the weeks ahead.

 In the midst of the pain and uncertainty our world is facing, we continue to celebrate your accomplishments and anticipate the many ways your gifts will transform our tri-campus community at Notre Dame.
 We eagerly look forward to the return of our students, and we hope that includes you!